Blunt Trauma Hepatic Injury — The Serious Nature of a Sheared, Lacerated, or Ruptured Liver Due to Blunt Trauma Accidents

 If you or a loved one experienced active bleeding or bile leakage after a blunt trauma hepatic injury because of someone else’s negligence and would like to discuss your legal options, contact an experienced personal injury lawyer today for a free consultation.
 The Law Offices of Gerald J. Noonan has a proven track record with over 35 years of legal experience representing victims of serious injuries in southeastern Massachusetts.

-For a free initial consultation, call our Boston area accident victim attorneys to schedule a free no-obligation case review and consultation at (508) 588-0422 and you will have taken your first step towards getting fair compensation for your injuries or for the loss of a loved one.
+For a free initial consultation, call our Boston area accident victim attorneys at The Law Offices of Gerald J. Noonan to schedule a free no-obligation case review and consultation at (508) 588-0422 and you will have taken your first step towards getting fair compensation for your injuries or for the loss of a loved one.
 You can also click here to use our Free Case Evaluation Form.

 We offer a free, no-obligation legal consultation to help you understand your rights and the value of your case.